1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ## G-Codes & Macros
 Klipper uses extended g-codes and macros, so not all of the 'regular' g-code commands are known and useable within Klipper.
 See the [g-codes chapter](https://www.klipper3d.org/G-Codes.html) of the documentation for an overview of the specific commands.
+You can also find [command templates](https://www.klipper3d.org/Command_Templates.html) in the official documentation.

 You'll also need to replace the g-code you added in the start and end section of your slicer.
 I'll ad the lines for that soon.